VibeCoder01/ConsentFormFetcher/README.md

 ### 3. Selecting Staff Members

-Below the patient details, you will find two dropdown menus:
+Below the patient details, you will find a two-step process for selecting the responsible clinician:

--   **Select Clinician**: Choose the responsible clinician from this list.
+1.  **Filter by Tumour Site**: First, use this dropdown to filter the list of clinicians by their speciality.
+This makes it easier to find the right person for the procedure.
+You can also select "Show All Clinicians" to see the complete staff list.
+2.  **Select Clinician**: Once a tumour site is selected (or "Show All" is chosen), this dropdown will be populated with the relevant staff members.
 If you select a staff member whose title does not contain "Consultant," the field will turn orange as a warning.

--   **Macmillan Contact**: This is part of the patient form.
-Choose the appropriate Macmillan contact.
+Below the clinician selection, there is a separate dropdown for the **Macmillan Contact**.
 If the selected person's title does not contain "Macmillan," the field will turn orange.

 ### 4. Selecting a Consent Form

 -   The **"Available Forms"** section on the left sidebar lists all consent forms scraped from the RCR website, organized by category.
+-   Administrative documents, such as "Supporting Documents" and "Project acknowledgements," are automatically hidden from this list.
 -   Click on a form title to select it.
 The application's next step depends on the **"Preview PDF fields before generating"** setting on the Configuration page.

 ### 5. Reviewing and Generating the PDF